 Showcasing your reviews on your website attracts more reviews from others.
 Not only does it increase social proof and customer confidence, but it also invites others to share their own experience as well.

 This portion of their website is hitting two birds with one stone.
-Aura didn’t just display reviews, but it also made people know of their Facebook community.
-Plus, to make things easier, they’ve also included a “Request to join” button.
+Aura didn’t just display reviews but also made people know of their Facebook community.
+Plus, they’ve also included a “Request to join” button to make things easier.

 There’s a good chance that your market spends a lot of time on social media.
 And if you want to encourage more reviews from your buyers, you can highlight the previous reviews by posting them on your social media.